mxriuki/phase-1-javascript-project-mode/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more information.

-Enjoy exploring new cocktails with Lemon Zing Cocktails! 🍹 Feel free to customize the README further based on additional features, acknowledgments, or specific instructions relevant to your project.
-Adjust the URLs, file paths, and instructions to match your actual project structure and setup.
+Enjoy exploring new cocktails with Lemon Zing Cocktails! 🍹